England | Scotland | Wales | Northern Ireland | Ireland

 You will receive a letter from the Health Authority or the Practice to inform you when your child needs to have their immunisations, please telephone the surgery to arrange an appointment.

 Immunisations can be booked in with the practice nurse for a 20 minute appointment in their normal surgeries.

 Guidance to keep you safe when attending your vaccination appointment during COVID-19:

 Our doctors and practice nurses provide contraceptive services by appointment.
 The surgery offers emergency contraception service within the hours of 08:00 to 18:00; if you require emergency contraception out of hours please contact your local pharmacy.

-For comprehensive Sexual Health services, Virgin Care Hub, Chester - 0300 2470020 (Option 2), can be found at the Fountains Health Centre Sexual Health Clinic.
+A comprehensive Sexual Health Service is offered at Virgin Care Hub, Chester - 0300 2470020 (Option 2), which can be found at Fountains Health Centre Sexual Health Clinic.
 They provide all aspects of sexual health screening, advice and treatment, condoms and contraception options.
 Please visit www.thesexualhealthhub.co.uk for more information and clinic times.

 Please visit www.sexwise.fpa.org.uk for advice about contraception, pregnancy, STIs and sexual wellbeing

 We recommend that ladies between 25 and 49 years old have a 3 yearly smear test, and those between 50 and 64 years of age have a 5 yearly smear test.
 This is a quick and painless procedure.
 Smear tests are usually taken by the practice nurse and an appointment is required.

 Well Woman and Well Man Clinics are run by our practices nurses.
 These offer a general check up for women and men between the ages of 16 and 74.
 Please telephone for an appointment.